-The City of Pittsburgh is still making their illegal push for gun control in the city.
+The City of Pittsburgh is still making its illegal push for gun control in the city.
 It’s illegal because Pennsylvania has a preemption law, which means gun control laws need to come down from the state legislature.

 As a result of the push, lawmakers in the city have been under a near constant barrage of criticism.

-Now, they apparently think they can throw a few bones to people to keep themselves out of the dog house.
+Now, they think they can throw a few bones to people to keep themselves out of the dog house.

 Amendments are in the works that would clarify contentious gun control legislation before Pittsburgh City Council, addressing concerns from mental health professionals and gun owners and better guarding the bills against a legal challenge that’s all but certain to come if and when they’re passed, council members said.